vanzll/vanzll.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 😊 About me

 Greetings!
 I am Zhenglin Wan, an undergraduate student from CUHK-Shenzhen, majoring in Data Science.
-You can find my CV at [CV](https://github.com/Carlos133386/Carlos133386.github.io/raw/main/cV%20(2).pdf](https://drive.google.com/file/d/1fYYlj0MhJGsPPDdWUMB9LHMTqUo3bL1s/view?usp=sharing).  campus, you can always find my at 320 A, ChengDao building (also known as Shenzhen key Laboratory of loT Intelligent Systems and Wireless Network Technology).
+You can find my CV at [CV](https://drive.google.com/file/d/1fYYlj0MhJGsPPDdWUMB9LHMTqUo3bL1s/view?usp=sharing).
+My office/working station in campus: 320 A, ChengDao building (also known as Shenzhen key Laboratory of loT Intelligent Systems and Wireless Network Technology).

 During high school, I was fortunate to win the first prize in the Chinese High School Mathematics Olympics, during which I developed a habit of independent learning.
 In my undergraduate studies, I achieved nearly all A grades (4.0/4.0) in my major-related courses (statistics, mathematics, and computer science).
 I often preferred independent study over traditional classes, which allowed me to save time and engage in challenging and interesting research projects.
 My primary research interests lie in: 1) **Decision-Making in Machine Learning**: Reinforcement Learning, Imitation Learning, Multi-agent systems 2) **The application of decision-making support systems in urban context**: such as smart transportation systems, environment monitoring, etc.